And you said a country can't have one city...

 - 4X games typically start with every empire consisting of only single city.
 Though establishing or conquering additional cities is usually the first thing the players do.

 - Civilization series veterans have popularized a variant called the One City Challenge in which the player restricts himself or herself to a single city at all times, thus radically changing the gameplay and the methods or mindset needed to secure a victory.
+Some later iterations of the game made this an official game mode.

 - Also from Civilization, Civilization V introduced "city-states", which despite the name typically control a substantial amount of surrounding territory.
 Realistically, they're more like small-to-midsize countries than what we usually think of as city-states, as evidenced by the fact that many of them take the names of real-life cities from countries that have only one large, well-known city (e.g. Stockholm, Seoul, Dublin) or only a small handful of them (e.g. Warsaw, Sydney, Quebec City, and Hanoi).

 - In the Civ V update Brave New World, one of the new player civilizations (Venice) makes this obligatory by disabling the creation of Settlers and preventing the 'proper' annexation of any city you conquer.
+In exchange for that, you get extra influence over the "city-states" and extra opportunities to become ludicrously wealthy.

 - What are commonly called One Province Minors(OPMs) in games designed by Paradox Interactive are these, states with only one province, and thus, in game terms, only one city.